A Warm Welcome!

 These 7 areas are used to plan your child’s learning and activities.
 We will make sure that the activities are suited to your child’s unique needs and interests.
 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 These are called the Characteristics of Effective Learning.

-Special events such as Christmas, Easter, Bonfire Night, Halloween, Chinese New Year, Pancake Day and Diwali are also planned for children to engage with.
+Special events such as The Harvest Festival, Christmas, Easter, Bonfire Night, Halloween, Chinese New Year, Pancake Day, Valentine’s Day, Earth Day and Diwali are also planned for children to engage with.

 School Readiness and the Transition to School